kelleyma49/PSFzf/README.md

 | [`Set-LocationFuzzyEverything`](docs/Set-LocationFuzzyEverything.md) | `cde`      | Sets the current location based on the [Everything](https://www.voidtools.com/) database.

 # Prerequisites
 Follow the [installation instructions for fzf] (https://github.com/junegunn/fzf#installation) before installing PSFzf.
 PSFzf will run `Get-Command` to find `fzf` in your path.

 ## Windows
-Download the `fzf` binary and place it in your path.
+The latest version of `fzf` is available via [Chocolatey] (https://chocolatey.org/packages/fzf), or you can download the `fzf` binary and place it in your path.
 Run `Get-Command fzf*.exe` to verify that PowerShell can find the executable.

 PSFzf has only been tested on PowerShell 5.0.